-Honors students are required to take 2 Designated Honors courses, either general education classes or electives that have special Honors status.
-First-year students will enter the university curriculum as a group, usually sharing a common experience in one general education class in the fall with the option of another in the spring.
-Other upper-level courses are offered which can be applied to the requirement to attend two Designated Honors classes.
+Honors students are required to take 2 designated honors courses, either Bonaventure Program classes or electives that have special honors status.
+First-year students will enter the university curriculum as a group, usually sharing a common experience in one Bonaventure Program class in the fall with the option of another in the spring.
+Other upper-level courses are offered which can be applied to the requirement to attend two designated honors classes.
 In special circumstances, exceptions to this requirement may be made.